 Stay strong for us.

-Well, like you said, you are the conservative voice, and there are times where compromise is a good thing, but I think when it comes to compromising your core beliefs and values, compromise is a very, very negative word.
+But I think when it comes to compromising your core beliefs and values, compromise is a very, very negative word.

 I didn't say anything about that.

-I'm gonna take them at their word.
+I'm going to take them at their word.

-They want a better country.
+want a better country.

 They want this and that.